chalatz/tours/pages/info/reviews-comments-content.md

   text: "Nicholas, we enjoyed the tour immensely!
 What a beautiful island with so
     much history.
 Emmanuel did a fantastic job of showing us the highlights we wanted to see in the time available.
 He was very personable and knowledgeable and spoke excellent English.
-He is the consummate professional tour driver. <br>  Thanks for your excellent service.
+He is the consummate professional tour driver.
+Thanks for your excellent service.
 Wayne (Oct 22nd)  whjmej@cox.net\n\nHi Nicholas The tour was great.
 Michael did a great job with the tour, while giving us some of our own time to explore.
 Your island was a great surprise to us because we underestimated the beauty and its sights.
 I see why your tours get great reviews. <br> \nRegards Jeffrey  (Oct 20th) jeff354@optonline.net\n\nHello Nicholas and Michael, I just submitted a review of 5 stars for you.
 It was such a nice experience to see Rhodes